How is the WOZ value determined?

 - – the state of repair

-RBG uses gross dimensions (volume) to determine the WOZ value of residences for the Municipalities of Delft and Schiedam.
-We will compare the gross volume of your house to the gross volume of other houses in your municipality.
-The gross volume is described in the Dutch NEN 2580 standard.
-All assessors and estate agents use the same Measurement Instructions for the gross volume of residential properties.
+RBG uses net dimensions (usable area) to determine the WOZ value of residences for the Municipalities of Delft, Vlaardingen and Schiedam.
+We will compare the net dimensions of your house to the net dimensions of other houses in your Municipality.
+The usable area is described in the Dutch NEN 2580 standard.
+All assessors and estate agents use the same Measurement Instructions for the usable area of residential properties.

 The market value